By +Abbot Primate Jerome Theisen OSB (1930-1995).

 BellaUmbria.net features information about the Basilica in Norcia that marks the birthplace of Saint Benedict.
 In 1685, Dom Jean Mabillon OSB preserved an ancient story about the "discovery of Saint Benedict's relics."

 Fulgens Radiatur, an encyclical written in 1947 by Pope Pius XII to mark the 1400th anniversary of the death of Saint Benedict, recounts the Patriarch's virtues and summarizes the noble history of his faith-filled followers.
 The Holy Father concludes with a plea for the restoration of Monte Cassino destroyed by Allied bombing during the Italian Campaign three years previously.

 See the "Graphical Representations" of Saint Benedict for the attributions of the illustrations used here solely for educational purposes.
-The article about Saint Benedict at Catholic-Forum concludes with numerous links to images of St. Benedict.
-Individual monasteries often use local images, stained glass or statues of the saint to decorate their websites.
+Google provides numerous links to images of St. Benedict that include woodcuts, icons, paintings, statues, stained glass, metal work, etc. Individual monasteries often use local images, stained glass, or statues of the saint to decorate their websites.

 OSB Index | Saint